-|A Survay on Appendiceal Involvement In Ovarian Mucinous Tumors|
+|A Survay on Appendiceal Involvement in Ovarian Mucinous Tumors|

 |Manizheh Sayyah-Melli, Behnaz Najafnejad, Elaheh Ouladsahebmadarek, Mehri Jafari-Shobeiri, Parvin Mostafa-Gharabaghi|

-|Women?s Reproductive Health Research Center, Tabriz University of Medical Science, Tabriz, Iran|
+|Women?s Reproductive Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran|

 Viewed : 2530 times

 Downloaded : 2563 times.

 Keywords : Ovarian mucinous tumors, Appendix mucinous tumors, Ovarian cancer staging

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar